mashumafi/godot-EZStorage/README.md

 # Fetch a value, return "my_default" if key does not exist.
 Will set "my_default" in the cache for future fetching.
 var my_value = my_section.fetch("my_key", "my_default", true)]

+# Delete a key from the section.
+my_section.purge_key("delete_this_key")

-# Delete all keys in my_section except those listed
+# Delete all keys in my_section except those listed.
 my_section.purge(["skipped_key"])

-# Delete all sections in cache except those listed
+# Delete all sections in cache except those listed.
 EZCache.purge(["skipped_section"])

 # Yield until a key is changed on the cache
 var key = yield(my_section, "changed")